 I spent 10 years as a Pilates/Gyrotonic instructor and personal trainer when I desperately needed a change of scene.
-I understood the power of touch was important, this was very evident when I would use tactile cues to help my clients learn about their bodies and their movement.
-Later on, while dealing with my own shoulder injury, I realized that training my muscles and having basic massage wasn't enough in making a full recovery.
+I understood the power of touch was important.
+This was evident when I would use tactile cues to help my clients learn about their bodies and their movement.
+Later on, while dealing with my own shoulder injury, I realized that training my muscles and having basic massage wasn’t enough in making a full recovery.
 There had to be more.
-I began with attending short manual therapy workshops but found my knowledge of soft tissue was insufficient.
-Because of this, I couldn't grasp the methods, felt lost and intimidated by manual therapy.
+I began with attending short manual therapy workshops.
+But I found my knowledge of soft tissue was insufficient.
+Because of this, I couldn’t grasp the methods, felt lost and intimidated by manual therapy.

 I had the opportunity to spend a year in London so I decided to try and do a more extensive massage course.
 Malaysia is filled with a plethora of massage styles, so a general massage course wasn’t going to cut it in my books.
 Unfortunately (or not!), ALL the universities and colleges in London that I visited required a full year of basic massage before one could even think of exploring other styles.
 Looking at their syllabus, this was not only one year I didn’t have but it sounded as basic as all the movement therapy courses I’ve done before.
 I didn’t want to waste my time.